When you’re ready to create an app, get the SDK and tools for your app type.

 - A suite of suite of debugging and performance tools.

 Tools for developing web apps

-The following tools are especially for developing web apps:
+The following tools support developing web apps:

-- A command line interface (CLI) for Dart web app development, including building and serving web apps.
+- A command-line interface (CLI) for Dart web app development, including building and serving web apps.

 Tools for developing command-line apps and servers

 The following tools support developing or running command-line apps and servers: